-Arthur Gregg has more than 44 years of professional experience, having held senior-level management and command positions in the military and industry.
+Arthur J. Gregg has more than 44 years of professional experience, having held senior-level management and command positions in the military and industry.
 Currently retired from active management, he maintains a busy schedule as a member of several corporate and academic boards, serving as chair of three of them.
-Most recently he served as president of James Martin Government Intelligence, Inc., an information technology firm providing senior-level consulting services to law enforcement, intelligence, and defense agencies.
-He has also served as executive vice president and chief operating officer for Steeltech Manufacturing, Inc. and for American Coastal Industries, Inc., as vice president and general manager for Cox Cable, and as an independent consultant engaged in general management and cable television services.
-Following a distinguished career in the military, Lt.
-General Gregg retired from active duty with the U.S. Army in 1981, serving then as the Army’s Deputy Chief of Staff for Logistics in Washington, DC.
+Most recently he served as president, James Martin Government Intelligence Inc., an information technology firm providing senior-level consulting services to law enforcement, intelligence, and defense agencies.
+He also has served as executive vice president and chief operating officer for Steeltech Manufacturing Inc. and for American Coastal Industries Inc., as vice president and general manager for Cox Cable, and as an independent consultant engaged in general management and cable television services.
+Following a distinguished career in the military, Gregg retired from active duty with the U.S. Army in 1981, serving then as the Army’s deputy chief of staff for logistics in Washington, DC.

 Joshua L. Smith

 - Professor and Director, Program in Higher Education and Center for Urban Community College Leadership (Ret.)
 New York University, School of Education

 About Joshua L. Smith

 A prominent leader in higher education, Joshua L. Smith was a professor and director of the Program in Higher Education and Center for Urban Community College Leadership, School of Education, New York University until 2000.
 In 2002, he was appointed Emeritus Professor of Higher Education.
 Smith has served as chancellor of the California Community Colleges, president of the Borough of Manhattan Community College of the City University of New York, dean of the School of Education for the City College of New York, and president of Brookdale Community College in Lincroft, New Jersey.
 He was also a program officer for the Ford Foundation in the development of new educational administrative programs at top universities across the country.